phpbb-extensions/autogroups/EXTEND_DOCS.md

 ### Important Compatibility Precautions

 Auto Groups must be installed and enabled for your extension to use it, obviously.
-But special care must be taken to ensure it is impossible to run your Auto Groups code if the main Auto Groups extension has been disabled for any reason.
+But special care must be taken to ensure it is impossible to run your Auto Groups code if the base Auto Groups extension has been disabled for any reason.
 Making the Auto Groups manager class an optional service as described above is the most important step.

-The `ext.php` class can be used in your extension as another safety measure to prevent the installation/enabling of your extension if Auto Groups is unavailable.
+The `ext.php` class can be used in your extension as another safety measure to prevent the installation/enabling of your extension if Auto Groups is unavailable, by adding the following method:.

 ```php
 public function is_enableable()